ssabchew/wireguard-scripts/README.md

 # === Handle firewalld
 ```
-$ export UDP_PORT='' # your UDP PORT, or replace it in next command
+$ export UDP_PORT='5128' # your UDP PORT, or replace it in next command

 $ [ -f  /etc/firewalld/services/wireguard.xml ] || echo No such file
 $ tee /etc/firewalld/services/wireguard.xml